Cuca (footballer, born 1963): Coaching career

 On 14 March 2016, Cuca replaced Marcelo Oliveira at the helm of high-spending Palmeiras.
 He led the club to a Série A title after 22 years, but opted to resign on 30 November, alleging "personal reasons".

 Cuca returned to Verdão on 5 May 2017, replacing fired Eduardo Baptista and signing a contract until the end of 2018.
 On 13 October, he was himself dismissed, with his assistant Alberto Valentim taking his place.

 On 30 July 2018, Cuca was appointed head coach of Santos for the second time.
 He took the club out of the relegation zone, but left after finishing in a disappointing tenth position due to a health problem.

 On 14 February 2019, Cuca agreed to a two-year contract with São Paulo, effective as of 15 April due to his heart condition.
 He resigned on 26 September, and returned to Santos on 7 August 2020.
 He led the latter to the final of the 2020 Copa Libertadores, where he lost and was sent off late in the game.

 In February 2021, shortly after losing the Libertadores final, Cuca announced his departure from Santos at the end of the season when his contract expired, alleging 'mental exhaustion'.
 His departure was officially announced by the club on 21 February, after qualifying the club to the 2021 Libertadores.

 On 5 March 2021, Cuca agreed to a two-year deal with Atlético Mineiro, returning to the club after seven years.
 He led the side to one of the most successful seasons in their history, winning the domestic treble and ending a 50-year streak since their last Campeonato Brasileiro title.
 He also equaled Levir Culpi's record as Atlético's most decorated head coach, with six titles.
-His departure was announced on 28 December 2021, due to personal reasons.
+His departure was announced on 28 December 2021, for personal reasons.

 On 23 July 2022, Cuca returned to Atlético Mineiro, signing a four-month contract.
 He left on a mutual agreement on 14 November, after only 21 matches.

+On 20 April 2023, Cuca was announced as the new head coach of Corinthians, with a contract until the end of the year.
+On 27 April 2023, he resigned from the role, citing personal reasons related to his sexual assault arrest in Switzerland in 1987.
+His hiring was almost immediately criticized by pundits, fans, and even the Corinthians women's team, citing the 1987 incident as inadmissible behavior by any member of the club.

+On 4 March 2024, Cuca was announced as head coach of Athletico Paranaense.
+He asked to leave the club on 23 June, and his resignation was accepted by the board the following day.

+On 29 December 2024, Cuca returned to Galo for his fourth spell as a coach.
+The following 29 August, he was sacked.